 Medicines, particularly antiarrhythmic drugs such as procainamide or amiodarone, may be used to control or prevent a rapid heartbeat.

 If the heart rate does not return to normal with medical treatment, doctors may use a type of therapy called electrical cardioversion (shock).

-Catheter ablation cures this disorder in most patients.
-The success rate for the procedure ranges between 85 and 95%.
+Catheter ablation cures this disorder in most people.
+The success rate for the procedure ranges between 85% to 95%.
 Success rates will vary depending on the location and number of extra pathways.

 When to Contact a Medical Professional

 - You have this disorder and symptoms get worse or do not improve with treatment.

 Talk to your provider about whether your family members should be screened for inherited forms of this condition.

 Olgin JE, Zipes DP.
 Specific arrhythmias: diagnosis and treatment.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 37.